govdirectory/website/README.md

 The goal is for this directory to be useful to journalists, web-archivists, researchers and many others, certainly including regular citizens.

 > [!TIP]
-> Every Friday at 15.00 CEST we have an open session in [Jitsi](https://meet.jit.si/GovdirectoryCollabHour) where we hack and work on the data together.
+> Every Friday at 15.00 CET/CEST we have an open session in [Jitsi](https://meet.jit.si/GovdirectoryCollabHour) where we hack and work on the data together.
 Everyone is welcome and it's open for questions.

 ## Development setup